hapax/hapax.github.io/assets/chuzenji.md

 Life would mess them up anyway, as a matter of necessity.
 By the ramp, England's hypothesis is exemplified by the wildflowers sprouting through the gravel of a tumbledown plot.
-A lean-to at the back reminds of a Shinto shrine.
+At the back sits a rusty lean-to.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake5.png" />